How to Implement Continuous, Real-Time Performance Management

 Continuous performance management provides transparent data that helps managers understand how their employees are performing.

 Managers can see a full track record of their employees progress through the year with continuous feedback.
 This provides insight on where employees are excelling, and where they might be falling off track.
-Managers can then use the insights gathered to adjust resources and change direction as needed to meet goals and expectations.
+Managers can then use the insights gathered to adjust resources and change direction as needed to meet each goal and expectation.

 Real-Time Performance Management Simplifies the Annual Performance Review